Who is CHOICE?

-New Zealand and Australia have a reciprocal healthcare agreement.
-This means that Australian travellers can access New Zealand’s public health service in an emergency, and vice versa.
-You’ll still have to pay some fees for treatment and medication.
+You still may have to pay some fees for treatment and medication.
 And it’s important to remember the agreement isn’t a replacement for travel insurance.

-For example, reciprocal health care doesn’t cover you for free or subsidised care by a general practitioner or ambulance, and if you get seriously ill, medical repatriation is very expensive and only covered by travel insurance.
+For example, in New Zealand reciprocal health care doesn’t cover you for free or subsidised care by a general practitioner or ambulance.
+Also, if you get seriously ill while overseas, medical repatriation is very expensive and only covered by travel insurance.

 Remember to take your Medicare card with you.
 You’ll need it, along with your passport, to prove that you’re eligible.

-In New Zealand, accident victims can’t sue a third party for compensation.
+In New Zealand, accident victims can’t sue a third party for compensation even if the other person is 100% at fault.
 Instead, the Accident Compensation Commission (ACC) covers the cost of medical care within New Zealand.

 Case study: Cancellation after earthquake covered